AndrewRadev/whitespaste.vim/README.md

 xmap ,p <Plug>WhitespasteVisual
 ```

 The plugin also takes care of special cases like pasting functions/methods, if-clauses and so on.
-Currently, these special cases work only with ruby and vimscript, but see below in "**Extending**" to find out how you can extend the plugin for a different language or change it to fit your own coding style.
+Currently, these special cases work only with ruby and vimscript, but see below in "Extending" to find out how you can extend the plugin for a different language or change it to fit your own coding style.

-Whitespaste can play well with other plugins like vim-pasta.
+Whitespaste can play well with other plugins like [vim-pasta](https://github.com/sickill/vim-pasta).
 The underlying paste command that is being executed is available as a global variable and can be changed.
 For example, here's how you could combine whitespaste with vim-pasta:

 ``` vim
 " first, disable vim-pasta's mappings